tardis-sn/tardis/docs/team.rst

 - Designated person appointed to address the concerns of community members and to uphold the code of conduct
 - Solicit and provide anonymized feedback to the TARDIS CORE team
 - Assist the TARDIS CORE team with violations of the code of conduct or other ethical concerns
+- Specifically selected as not being part of the core TARDIS collaboration

 **Software Architect**